cloudflare/cloudflare-docs/content/r2/platform/audit-logs.md

 # Audit Logs

 [Audit logs](/fundamentals/setup/account/account-security/review-audit-logs/) provide a comprehensive summary of changes made within your Cloudflare account, including those made to R2 buckets.
-This functionality is available on all plan types, free of charge, and is enabled by default.
+This functionality is available on all plan types, free of charge, and is always enabled.

 ## Viewing audit logs